2.0 EcoBoost Common Engine Problems

 Ford’s tuning utilizes this, in conjunction with DI, to massively increase power output and efficiency on the EcoBoosts.
 It results in earlier peak torque and a flatter overall curve, while increasing horsepower everywhere in the power band.

-Ford 2.0 EcoBoost Common Problems and Reliability
+Ford 2.0 EcoBoost Problems and Reliability

 Previously, we’ve looked at the common problems and reliability of the Ford 2.0 EcoBoost engine.
 We’ll just summarize below, but if you want some more in-depth, check out our Top 5 most common Ford 2.0 EcoBoost problems guide.
 Alternatively, you can also watch the YouTube video below.